Shifted HSS solvers for the indefinite Helmholtz equation: Introduction

-In this article we describe how to use Hermitian Skew-Hermitian Splitting (HSS) iteration \cite{bai2003hermitian} to bridge the gap between these requirements {$\hat{\delta}=\mathcal{O}(k)$} and $\hat{\delta}=\mathcal{O}(1)$, focussing on the case of finite element discretisations (the basic idea can be easily adapted to other methods).
-HSS is a two step stationary iterative method based on splitting the operator into Hermitian and skew-Hermitian parts.
-After eliminating down to one step, the skew-Hermitian part only appears in its Cayley transform, which is a unitary operator that can be removed from the upper bound for the contraction rate.
-There are a number of extensions of HSS iteration in the literature, such as having different coefficients for the two steps, replacing the Hermitian part with other structures such as upper triangular matrices, adapting the method to saddle point problems, and acceleration techniques \cite[for example]{bai2010modified,bai2007accelerated,wang2004skew,salkuyeh2015generalized,li2014lopsided}.
-When $\delta > 0$ we formulate a PHSS (Preconditioned Hermitian Skew-Hermitian Splitting) iteration \cite{bertaccini2005preconditioned} that involves solving Helmholtz problems with $\hat{\delta}=\mathcal{O}(k)$, which is sufficient for robust approximate solution using multigrid.
+In this article, when $\delta > 0$ we formulate a PHSS (Preconditioned Hermitian Skew-Hermitian Splitting) iteration \cite{bertaccini2005preconditioned} that involves solving Helmholtz problems with $\hat{\delta}=\mathcal{O}(k)$, which is sufficient for robust approximate solution using multigrid.
 It is then straightforward to show that $k$ HSS iterations produces an $\mathcal{O}(1)$ reduction in the error, independent of mesh resolution.
 For $\delta=0$, we propose to precondition the indefinite Helmholtz operator with the $\delta$-shifted operator with $\hat{\delta}=\mathcal{O}(1)$, which in turn is approximated by some chosen number of HSS ``inner'' iterations.
-We show that if the number of inner iterations is again chosen to be $\mathcal{O}(k)$, then the preconditioner for the unshifted operator is $k$- and mesh-robust.
+We show that if the number of inner iterations is again chosen to be $\mathcal{O}(k)$, then the outer iteration for the unshifted operator is $k$- and mesh-robust.
 This proof relies on results from \cite{gander2015applying} which use a different norm than the natural one for the HSS computations, and some additional technicalities arise from that.
 Although we focus on the $\delta=0$ problem, the method and theoretical results are easily extendable to the case of small positive $\delta$ (or spatially varying $\delta$ that becomes zero or small in some regions).